mhrtuch240/lwmhrChatBot-cli/README.md

 ## Features

--   **Enhanced ASCII Banner:** A larger, more colorful ASCII banner at launch.
+-   **Enhanced ASCII Banner:** A full-width, colorful ASCII banner with subtitle and description.
 -   **API Key Management:** Prompts for Gemini API Key on first use and stores it securely in a `.env` file.
 Each user provides their own key.
 -   **Interactive Chat:** Provides an interactive command-line interface for chatting with Gemini.
 -   **Chat History:** Maintains chat history for context-aware conversations.
--   **Styled Output:** Uses `chalk` and `boxen` for a visually appealing interface, including bordered Gemini responses and a framed API key input.
+-   **Styled Output:** Uses `chalk` and `boxen` for a visually appealing interface, including bordered Gemini responses.
+-   **Typing Indicator:** Displays a "Gemini is typing..." message while waiting for a response.

 ## Prerequisites